 Dolby has reversed this process to create virtual surround sound from the single speakers in headphones, producing the effect that sound is coming from all around you.

 'Object-based audio' is the foundation of Dolby Atmos.
 Each sound in a scene has information explaining where it should be placed in the speaker configuration, and Dolby claims to have married these two technologies together to create a virtual, enveloping surround-sound experience on a mobile platform.

-As for compatible smartphones, the Samsung Galaxy S9 and S9+ flagships and Note 9 come with Dolby Atmos processing for a wider sound experience, with the Huawei P20 and P20 Pro also following suit.
-We didn't find it all that useful in the Samsung Galaxy S9 Plus, mind you - while it produces a 'slightly wider effect', it 'slightly blurs and compresses the sound compared to regular playback.
-We prefer to keep it off most of the time.'
+As for compatible smartphones, the Samsung Galaxy S10+, Galaxy S10 and Note 9 come with Dolby Atmos processing for a wider sound experience, with the likes of the Huawei P20, P20 Pro and P30, Sony Xperia 1 and OnePlus 7 Pro also following suit.
+We didn't find it all that useful in the Samsung Galaxy S9 Plus, mind you - while it produces a "slightly wider effect", it "slightly blurs and compresses the sound compared to regular playback.
+We prefer to keep it off most of the time".

 Dolby Atmos in music

 Not only limited to movie soundtracks, Dolby Atmos also increasingly has music in mind.

 Since the first Blu-ray Audio disc with Atmos arrived in late 2015, R.E.M. have released an Atmos mix of their seminal Automatic For The People album (and to good effect, too) and trance artist Matt Darey has specifically written his latest album for the surround technology.